wp-plugins/magento-wordpress-integration/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Added abilty to get block as an object

 = 2.0.3 =
 * Added new functions to check if block is being implemented on a Magento page
 * Fixed issue with default storeview code not being set porperly